kgoldman/acs/acs/README.txt

 This installs the client attestation key certificate at the attestation server.

-zTPM 2.0
+TPM 2.0
 - - - -

 > clientenroll -alg rsa -v -ho cainl.watson.ibm.com -co akcert.pem >! clientenroll.log4j

-or a different machine with EC
+or a different machine with EC. rsa takes an optional bit strength value.

 > clientenroll -alg ec -v -ho cainl.watson.ibm.com -ma cainlec.watson.ibm.com -co akeccert.pem >! clientenroll.log4j

-where -ho is the hostname of the server, and is optional for localhost.
+where -ho is the hostname of the server, and is optional for localhost. ec takes an optional curve specifier.

 -v and piping to a file are optional.